huckl3b3rry87/MPCDocs.jl/docs/src/index.md

 notebook(dir=Pkg.dir("NLOptControl/examples"))
 ```

 Also, on the left side of this site, there are many tutorials that provide complete examples for using this software.
+Please look at these for information on how to use this tool.

 ## Citation
 If you find [NLOptControl.jl](https://github.com/JuliaMPC/NLOptControl.jl) useful, please cite it: